vmware-tanzu/community-edition/docs/site/content/docs/latest/azure-wl-template.md

 ## <a id="template"></a> Tanzu Kubernetes Cluster Template

-The template below includes all of the options that are relevant to deploying Tanzu Kubernetes clusters on Azure.
-You can copy this template and update it to deploy Tanzu Kubernetes clusters to Azure.
+The template below includes all of the options that are relevant to deploying workload clusters on Azure.
+You can copy this template and update it to deploy workload clusters to Azure.

 Mandatory options are uncommented.
 Optional settings are commented out.
 Default values are included where applicable.

-The way in which you configure the variables for Tanzu Kubernetes clusters that are specific to Azure is identical for both management clusters and workload clusters.
-For information about how to configure the variables, see [Create a Management Cluster Configuration File](../mgmt-clusters/create-config-file.md) and [Management Cluster Configuration for Azure](../mgmt-clusters/config-azure.md).
-Options that are specific to workload clusters that are common to all infrastructure providers are described in [Deploy Tanzu Kubernetes Clusters](deploy.md).

 ```sh
 #! ---------------------------------------------------------------------